-- A. Secondary programs
+- A. Secondary programs (indicate and attach proposed or existing DCAPS agreement)

 - B. University of Guam

 - C. Others

 Describe any articulation agreements that have been made or are anticipated.
 Is the program articulated with other local programs, or are certain courses within the program articulated with courses at other agencies or institutions?
 If this is a GCC secondary program, does it articulate with a GCC postsecondary level program?
 What are the plans for program articulation?
 Is there a DCAPS Agreement?